redbooth/departure/README.md

 as usual.

-All the `ALTER TABLE` statements will be executed with `pt-online-schema-change`, which will provide additional output to the migration
+All the `ALTER TABLE` statements will be executed with `pt-online-schema-change`, which will provide additional output to the migration.

 ### LHM support